-Ants, belonging to the family Formicidae, are “eusocial” (cooperative Brood) insects (along with bees and wasps) that fall under the order Hymenoptera.
+Ants, belong to the family Formicidae and are “eusocial” (cooperative Brood) insects (along with bees and wasps) that fall under the order Hymenoptera.

-Ants usually have six segment legs.
+How many legs do ants have I hear you ask, well ants usually have six-segment legs.
 Every leg is sectioned and has two hooked claws, placed at the end of the foot.
-All these segmented legs are connected to the thorax, which is biologically called as Mesosoma.
+All these segmented legs are connected to the thorax, which is biologically called a Mesosoma.
 Hooked claws support the ant, so it can walk and hang on the surface.
-They use these claws for digging efficiently, climbing, sprinting and to walk quickly.
+They use these claws for digging efficiently, climbing, sprinting, and walking quickly.
 These claws get hooked on the surface and therefore provide grip to their body.

 Ants have large touch receptors.
 This tactile is very finely located at the feet of the ant and at the leg hairs.
 The touch receptors guide them about the nature of the surface onto which, they are walking.
 They tactile are also useful in communication with other ants..
 They achieve the communication by patting the other ant’s body with its forelegs.